Azure/PSDocs.Azure/README.md

 `ignore`      | Parameter | `boolean` | When `true` the parameter is not included in the JSON snippet.
 `description` | Output    | `string`  | Used as the description for the output.

-An example of an Azure Storage Account template with metadata included is available [here](templates/storage/v1/template.json).
+An example of an Azure Storage Account template with metadata included is available [here][source-template].

 ### Running locally